Introduction: Customizable PVC Coin Bank

 The easiest way I found to do this is to tape them together making sure to not cover the area you're going to file, and put it in a vice.

 When you are filing them make sure to keep it as level as possible.
-If you don't it will make the end result be unstable and roll around.

 Step 4: Assembly and Customisation